Politics 214–01: International Politics

 1. Paul D’Anieri, International

-Politics: Power and Purpose in Global Affairs (Third Edition).
+Politics: Power and Purpose in Global Affairs (Fourth Edition).

 2. Phil Williams, Donald M. Goldstein, Jay M. Shafritz (eds.), Classic Readings and Contemporary Debates